SurPun/AWS-Developer-Associate/Section 11: Amazon S3 Introduction/Notes.md

 - Metadata (list of text key / value pairs — system or user metadata)
 - Tags (Unicode key / value pair — up to 10) — useful for security / lifecycle
 * Version ID (if versioning is enabled)

+## 115. S3 Security: Bucket Policy

+Amazon S3 — Security

+- User-Based
+ - IAM Policies — which API calls should be allowed for a specific user from IAM

+- Resource-Based
+ - Bucket Policies — bucket wide rules from the $3 console - allows cross account
+ - Object Access Control List (ACL) — finer grain (can be disabled)
+ - Bucket Access Control List (ACL) — less common (can be disabled)

+- Note: an IAM principal can access an S3 object if
+ - The user IAM permissions ALLOW it OR the resource policy ALLOWS it
+ - AND there's no explicit DENY

+- Encryption: encrypt objects in Amazon S3 using encryption keys

+S3 Bucket Policies

+- JSON based policies
+ - Resources: buckets and objects
+ - Effect: Allow / Deny
+ - Actions: Set of API to Allow or Deny
+ - Principal: The account or user to apply the policy to

+- Use S3 bucket for policy to:
+ - Grant public access to the bucket
+ - Force objects to be encrypted at upload
+ - Grant access to another account (Cross Account)